JChristensen/pi-hole/README.md

 I used a Raspberry Pi 3 Model B. This (or a 3B+) may be the perfect Pi-hole machine for typical home use.
 A Pi 4 might be a bit of overkill; a Pi 5 definitely would be.
 On the Pi 3B, memory utilization is about 20% of 1GB.
 I do not think I have seen CPU load average with anything to the left of the decimal point, so the machine is really loafing.
 Power consumption is less than two watts.

 Installation of Raspberry Pi OS or OpenWrt, using ssh or creating keys, etc. are outside the scope of these notes.
-A comfort level with the Linux command line is assumed, including editing configuration files with an editor of your choice, i.e. nano, vim, etc.
+A comfort level with the Linux command line is assumed, including editing configuration files with an editor of your choice, e.g. nano, vim, etc.

 ## DNS privacy considerations
 Dad's video and worksheet included the optional installation of Unbound, for a recursive DNS solution running on the Pi.
 Hence no need for third-party DNS providers like Cloudflare or Quad9.
 Unbound communicates directly to DNS root and TLD servers.